What is an EMDR Intensive?

 What is the cost and process?

-Once we find a date that works for you, you would need to put down a non-refundable deposit to reserve your space ($750).
-The final payment is due one week before the session ($750).
+Once we find a date that works for you, you would need to put down a 50% non-refundable deposit to reserve your space ($750 for each full-day).
+You have 48hrs to send your deposit from the time your session is offered or your space will be released to other clients who are waiting.
+The final 50% payment is due one week before the session ($750 for each full-day).

 One week before your session, you will also receive the intake questionnaires that will help us tailor the process for you specifically.

-Intensives can be done virtually over zoom or in-person in my downtown Vancouver office (as available).
-Due to my travel schedule, you will need to wait longer for in-person sessions.
+Initial Consultation sessions are done virtually over zoom but can be requested as in-person in my downtown Vancouver office (as available).
+Due to my travel schedule, you will typically wait longer for in-person consultation sessions.
+Intensive sessions are only offered virtually.
 There is no difference between virtual and in-person as far as effectiveness.
-It’s just a personal preference.
-Many clients prefer to stay in the comfort of their own homes and avoid additional travel time.
-Others want to leave their day-to-day environment or make it a self-care vacation to Vancouver if they aren’t local.
-We will discuss options in our initial consultation.
-Please note: masks are required for in-person sessions at this time.
+In fact, over the years I have found that clients prefer the flexibility and comfort of their own homes and avoiding additional travel time.